vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Moonlight is a model worker among well-known Web3 KOLs, famous for her sweet voice and hundreds of days of continuous live streaming.
-MyShell cloned her voice using a 50-second audio provided by her, making her the first guest robot collaborator on MyShell.
-Moonlight robot's guest appearance runs from April 10th to April 23rd.
+Moonlight is a hardworking role model among well-known Web3 KOLs, famous for her sweet voice and hundreds of days of continuous live streaming.
+MyShell cloned her voice using a 50-second audio clip provided by her, making her the first guest robot collaborator on MyShell.
+Moonlight's guest appearance runs from April 10th to April 23rd.

 ####